elastic/connectors/README.rst

 - for each id from Elasticsearch that is not present it the documents sent by the data source class, adds it as a `delete` operation into the `bulk` call
-- `bulk` calls are emited every 500 operations.
+- `bulk` calls are emited every 500 operations (this is configurable for slow networks).

 To implement a new source, check `CONTRIBUTE.rst <CONTRIBUTE.rst>`_